 Everyone has their preference on where the head of the bed sits in the bedroom.
 The outlook you wake to can set the tone for your day.
 It may be a particular wall or window that sets the tone right.
 Again, what is practical or preferable when living in a home does not always present the space in its best light.
 When styling to sell there is only one location for the bed.
 It is the wall you see directly as you enter the room.
 Placing the bed on an adjacent wall to the door, leaves buyers walking into the side of a bed.
 This disrupts the flow of the room.
 It can also make the room feel smaller than it actually is.
 Visually, it is better to have buyers looking at a bed from front on.
 This provides the best perspective of artwork, beautiful linen and accessories.

-Outdoor living in Melbourne is not suitable for a large part of the year.
-Winter is a write off.
-Autumn and Spring are hit and miss.
-This makes the dining space of Melbourne homes all the more important.
+Whilst outdoor living is big in Brisbane, the weather can be volatile.
+Therefore, the dining room can not be overlooked.
 An important goal is to feature a dining table that is an adequate size to cater to the number of bedrooms.
 Who would have a four seat dining table in a four bedroom home?
 This is easier in some properties than others.
 Do the best with the size you have.
 Don’t crowd the dining space.
 If it is looking tight, ensure there is still flow.
 Achieve this by aiming for a one-meter border of clear space around the dining table.

 Clever Tip: Struggling for space?
 Seek a glass topped table.
 Glass topped tables give an illusion of more space.
 Here’s an example in one of our luxe staged homes.
 Another trick is to select chairs that tuck snug under the table.
 This reduces the footprint of the table setting.